 ROSWELL ARCHAEOLOGISTS: The Dirt Before the Dig

-The premier website on the Roswell Archaeologist sometimes called Cactus Jack that currently carries the title "William Lawrence Campbell" was created and put online by Upaka the Ascetic many years ago.
+The premier website on the Roswell Archaeologist sometimes known as Cactus Jack currently carries the title "William Lawrence Campbell."
+It was created and put online by Upaka the Ascetic many years ago.
 In those days, in it's original format, years before it morphed into the page it has become now, it had the same title as this page, CACTUS JACK: Space Alien Archaeologist.

 According to Upaka's Yahoo profile and his old freeyellow.com website he is from Benares, India.
 His now lost in cyber space old freeyellow website also claimed he was a student attending Benares Hindu University.
 The question arises, why in the world would a man in India of Indian descent attending a Hindu university spend any amount of time creating a website titled CACTUS JACK: Space Alien Archaeologist?

 According to Upaka, as partial requirements for his college degree he was doing research for a paper on the Hemis Manuscript, said to be a set of ancient documents hidden away in a remote monastery high in the mountains along the Tibet India border.
 The documents say Jesus of Nazareth visited India between the ages 12 to 30, his so called missing years of the Bible.